Local and local-to-global Principles for zero-cycles on geometrically Kummer $K3$ surfaces: Introduction

 \subsection{Weak Approximation for zero-cycles}

 We next focus on local-to-global principles for zero-cycles.
 We are interested in the following conjecture, which informally states that the Brauer-Manin obstruction is the only obstruction to Weak Approximation for zero-cycles.
 This is due to Colliot-Th\'{e}l\`{e}ne and Sansuc for geometrically rational varieties and to Kato and Saito for general varieties. \begin{conj} (\cite[Conjecture A] {Colliot-Thelene/Sansuc1981}, \cite[Section 7]{Kato/Saito1986}, see also \cite[Section 1.1]{Wittenberg2012}) Let $Y$ be a smooth projective and geometrically connected variety over a number field $F$.
-Let $\Omega$ (resp. $\Omega_f$) be the set of places (resp. finite places) of $F$.
 The following complex is exact

 \end{conj}